NeoSpark314/godot_oculus_quest_toolkit/README.md

 # Licensing
-The Godot Oculus Quest Toolkit and the demo scenes in this repository are licensed under an MIT License.
+The Godot Oculus Quest Toolkit and the demo scenes in this repository are licensed under the MIT License.
 The Oculus Touch controller 3d models the hand model and the Oculus Mobile SDK contained in this repository are copyright Oculus, see http://oculus.com for license information.
 The Roboto font used is licensed under an Apache License and available at https://github.com/google/roboto.